A Multi-Horn Hi-Fidelity Web Site

-The history of BAL-AMi jukeboxes spans only 10 years, 1953-1963.
-For the most part they were derivatives of those produced by AMi (Automatic Musical Instrument Company) of the USA, with some notable exceptions.
+The history of BAL-AMi jukeboxes spans only around 11-12 years, from 1951 to 1962.
+For the most part the jukeboxes that were manufactured were derivatives of those produced by AMi (Automatic Musical Instrument Company) of the USA, and made under licence.
+However, around half of the models produced used the basics of the USA designs to produce smaller units for the UK market.

 Balfour House in 2015 - now apartments and shops

-Whilst the first machines to be built in Ilford were the 'D' and 'E' models, the BAL-AMi name was not used until the G80 of 1955, priced at around 625 UKP.
+Whilst the first machines to be shipped from the Ilford factory were the 'D' and 'E' models, the BAL-AMi name was not used until the G80 of 1955, priced at around 625 UKP.
 The model 'F' was never made in England, although evidence exists that some 'F' machines were converted to 240v in Australia, had a Beam Echo amp installed, and then had the BAL-AMi name added.
 The background to these machines is not entirely clear.

 Perhaps the biggest innovation during the BAL-AMi era was the production of a range of scaled down jukeboxes to address the needs of smaller UK locations.
 These used 40-selection mechanisms and were known as the Junior 40, Super 40, and Super 40 Deluxe, and were built between 1956-1959.
 The J40 was a design based upon the model 'F' using some parts from the model 'G' !